Mastering Sliprail: Boost Your Desktop Efficiency in Simple Steps

 3. Explore available shortcuts; try typing shortcut keywords like Sleep, Shutdown, Restart, and press Enter.

 Start enjoying the fluidity and efficiency Sliprail brings!
-Remember this simple input rule, and it will become your indispensable desktop assistant.
+Remember these simple operation rules, and it will become your indispensable desktop assistant.